10 Blind Snakes Around The World

 Source: iNaturalist user Ryan van Huyssteen – CC BY-SA 4.0

-Part of the 24 member Myriopholis thread snake family, which live in Africa and the Middle East .
-The long-tailed thread snake is among the largest, yet still reaches a maximum of only 25.5cm.
+Part of the 24 member Myriopholis thread snake genus, which live in Africa and the Middle East.
+The long-tailed thread snake (Myriopholis longicauda) is among the largest members, yet still reaches a maximum of only 25.5cm.

-This species is believed to feed on termites and their eggs, and when found on the surface, are usually below rocks or twisting beds of roots.
-Savannah is their main home, but searching for one deliberately is extremely difficult.
-You’re more likely to find one purely by accident, as searching for the exact spot they poke their head up at night is a nightmare.
+This species is believed to feed on termites and their eggs.
+When found on the surface, they’re usually below rocks or twisting beds of roots.
+Savannahs are their main heartlands, but searching for this species deliberately is extremely difficult.
+You’re more likely to find one purely by accident, as this blind snake could be lurking below almost any square metre of the savannah.

 10 Latin American blind snake